Kleuvys/move.it/README.md

     git clone https://github.com/Kleuvys/move.it.git

-**then go to the project`s directory in your terminal and run the following to install all dependencies and start the development environment:**
+**then go to the project's directory in your terminal and run the following to install all dependencies and start the development environment:**

     yarn instal
     yarn dev